College of Education and Human Development

 As of September 1, 2015, candidates for teacher certification will be limited to five (5) total attempts on any certification exam.
 This is a Texas Education Agency requirement.

-Students will be granted permission to take an actual TExES exam once they have successfully completed the required practice exams with a minimum score of 80% of the representative practice exam.
-If an exam has multiple sections, then each section must be passed with an 80% or better within 90 days in order to be given permission to take the actual exam.
+Students will be granted permission to take an actual TExES exam once they have successfully completed the required practice exams with a minimum score of 80%.
+Practice exam scores are valid for 90 days.
+If an exam has multiple sections, then each section must be passed with an 80% or higher within a testing session.

-Students must submit the TExES State Exam Approval Form to the certification officer in order to have the TExES exams opened for registration.
+Students must submit the TExES Exam Approval Form to the certification officer in order to have the TExES exams opened for registration.
 Students must register for the TExES exam within 30 days of it being opened.
-Only one TExES exam will be opened for a candidate at a time.
-Please note that TEA rule requires a minimum of 45 days between each attempt on any TExES exam.
+Only one TExES exam will be opened for a candidate at a time with the exception of the bilingual exams.
+Please note that TEA rule requires a minimum of 30 days between each attempt on any TExES exam.

-Students should make every effort to take and pass the actual content and PPR TExES exams prior to clinical teaching.
+Students are required to take and pass the content TExES exams prior to Clinical Teaching or Enhanced Yearlong Teacher Residency.

 Test Preparation

-Prior to entering the clinical teaching semester, students should have previously participated in test preparation activities intended to facilitate their preparation for the TExES content and PPR exams.
+Prior to entering the clinical teaching semester residency year, students should have previously participated in test preparation activities intended to facilitate their preparation for the TExES content and PPR exams.
 Additionally, students are required to pass the required TExES exam(s) for the content area(s).

 Teacher Certification Requirements

-In order to be recommended for initial certification, all teacher candidates are required to earn a passing score on the Texas Examinations of Educator Standards (TExES) content areas and Pedagogy and Professional Responsibilities (PPR) exams complete all coursework including field residency and clinical teaching and be awarded a Bachelor’s degree to meet all certification requirements.
-Additionally, starting January 1, 2021 students seeking a certification in EC-6, core content 4-8 or English language arts 4-8 will also be required to pass the Science of Teaching Reading exam in order to be certified.
-For additional information on certification requirements, visit the teacher certification website: http://www.tamusa.edu/collegeofeducationandhumandevelopment/epp/index.html ..
+In order to be recommended for initial certification, all teacher candidates are required to earn a passing score on all Texas Examinations of Educator Standards (TExES) exams required of their certification area, complete all coursework and required field-based experiences, complete Clinical Teaching or Enhanced Yearlong Teacher Residency, and be awarded a Bachelor’s degree.
+For additional information on certification requirements, visit the teacher certification website.

 Upon Completion of the Educator Preparation Program, students will have successfully: